About

 Feng Gu, Penjing Bonsai Garden - 2019 to 2021

 Angelica began studying bonsai in 2019 from various online videos, books, and from Feng Gu of Penjing Bonsai Garden in Malabar, Florida.
 Later that year, Angelica had the opportunity of attending a one-to-one class with Peter Chan at Herons Bonsai and was invited to continue her studies with Peter the next year (postponed due to the pandemic).
 In 2020, despite the difficulties with the Covid-19 pandemic, Angelica continued to search for more self-study opportunities.
-She focused on practicing bonsai at home, attending online bonsai seminars, researching bonsai pottery, teaching cello online, practicing her art, and began creating her website.
+She focused on practicing bonsai at home, attending online bonsai seminars, researching bonsai pottery, and began creating her website.

 As a member of Bonsai Society of Brevard, Angelica competed at the 2021 Bonsai Societies of Florida Convention Scholarship Competition, earning second place; earning her a scholarship to continue her bonsai studies and named a guest artist for the 2022 48th Annual BSF Convention.
 Later in 2021, Angelica was a founding member of The Florida Collective alongside her third mentor David Cutchin and four other of his students.
 The Florida Collective gave their first demonstration at the 2022 48th Annual BSF Convention.
 In February 2022, Angelica launched Discover Potters, a free online database of active bonsai potters worldwide on her website.
-It includes direct links to over 400 potters in over 45 countries; bonsai pot retailers and auctions; and bonsai pottery resources.
-Starting in March 2022, Angelica's Green Island Ficus bonsai was displayed at the Epcot International Flower & Garden Festival and then at the Chicago Botanic Garden.
+It includes direct links to over 400 potters in over 45 countries, bonsai pot resources, retailers and auctions.
+In 2022, Angelica's Green Island Ficus bonsai was displayed at the Epcot International Flower & Garden Festival and then at the Chicago Botanic Garden.
 Angelica returned to Herons Bonsai in May 2022 for a week long intensive course and has again been invited to return for an internship (TBD).
-After her return from Herons Bonsai, Angelica had the honor of being the first bonsai intern at the Chicago Botanic Garden where she spent six months studying under the bonsai curator, Chris Baker.
+After her return from Herons Bonsai, Angelica had the honor of being the first bonsai intern at the Chicago Botanic Garden where she spent six months working and studying with bonsai curator, Chris Baker.

 Interviews, Articles, and Videos featuring Angelica: